EmilianoEscobedo/FrelloManager/README.md

-# :cook: Frello Manager REST api
+# :cook: Frello Manager REST API
 Management system to control end to end the work process in a fast food restaurant, Frello Rico y Casero, in the city of La Plata, Argentina.
 <br>
 This repository contains the back-end part of the project, which consists of a REST api developed in java with Spring.<br><br>